jaillet/MixedQuadTree/doc/Rapport.md

 ##### Second level

-This is what we need to parallelize
+This is what we need to parallelize first

 <pre>
 While until <b>tmp_Quadrants</b> is empty